jexxa-projects/JexxaTutorials/BookStore/README-ArchitectureValidation.md

 Even with a clear architecture, one can easily violate their rules by accident.
-So I strongly recommend to run some tests to validate the architecture of your application.
+So I strongly recommend running some tests to validate the architecture of your application.
-Jexxa simplifies this especially if you use its conventions by providing architectural tests based on [ArchUnit](https://www.archunit.org).
+Jexxa simplifies this, especially if you use its conventions by providing architectural tests based on [ArchUnit](https://www.archunit.org).
 This ensures that the validation of the architecture is port of your unit tests.

-Jexxa-test provides following architecture tests that.
+Jexxa-test provides the following architecture tests that.
 *   [Pattern Language](src/test/java/io/jexxa/tutorials/bookstore/architecture/ArchitectureTest.java) to validate the correct annotation of your application using project [Addend](http://addend.jexxa.io/)
 *   [Ports&Adapters Architecture](src/test/java/io/jexxa/tutorials/bookstore/architecture/ArchitectureTest.java) to validates dependencies between packages of your application
 *   [Usage of Aggregates](src/test/java/io/jexxa/tutorials/bookstore/architecture/ArchitectureTest.java) to validate that your business logic is not exposed